 - Consultation with other scholars about a grant or other major project proposal.

 Since conversation is at the heart of all CURRENTS events, faculty are encouraged to pre-circulate materials but not to present formal papers.
-Thanks to the generous support of the Office of the Vice President for Research and the Dean of the College of Arts, Humanities and Social Sciences lunch is provided.

 For more information, contact Natalia Panfile, program manager.